Phyre: 3DLigandSite

 Phyre2 is coupled to the 3DLigandSite server for protein binding site prediction.
-3DLigandSite has been one of the top performing servers for binding site prediction at the Critical Assessment of Techniques for Protein Structure Prediction (CASP) in (CASP8 and CASP9).
+3DLigandSite has been one of the top performing servers for binding site prediction at the Critical Assessment of Structure Prediction (CASP) in (CASP8 and CASP9).
 Confident models produced by Phyre2 (confidence >90%) are automatically submitted to 3DLigandSite.

 Transmembrane topology prediction

 The program memsat_svm is used to predict the presence and topology of any transmembrane helices present in the user protein sequence.

 Multi-template modelling

 Phyre2 permits users to choose 'Intensive' modelling from the main submission screen.
 This mode: